-Highlighting is used to visually distinguish fragments that match keywords within search results.
+Highlighting is used to distinguish fragments that match keywords within search results visually.

-Highlighted fragments are surrounded by an HTML tag.
+An HTML tag surrounds highlighted fragments.
 Using the fluent API, you can request highlighting as part of a projection expression passed to the [Select method](🔗).
 To do so, invoke the `

 AsHighlighted` extension method on a string property.